Restructure Tax Brackets

 In late April, 2017, Trump announced a draft tax plan that cut seven tax brackets to three, but the plan did not specify any specific numbers for the breaks or any other details on its implementation.

 In October 2017, the House passed a budget resolution (H. Res.
 553 , H. Con.
 Res.
 71) that specified "substantially lowering tax rates for individuals and consolidating the current seven individual income tax brackets into fewer brackets."
-The exact brackets were not defined and the resolution remains to be reconciled with the Senate budget proposal.
+The exact brackets were not defined and the specific language did not make it into the final budget reconciliation bill that was passed in December 2017.
+Although the rates changed, seven brackets were retained in the new legislation.